With Treatment

 Services provided:

-Richmond Behavioral Health Authority is a residential substance abuse rehabilitation facility in Richmond, Virginia that is located in the 23219 zip code.
-Richmond Behavioral Health Authority provides Early intervention for HIV, Transportation assistance and Mentoring/Peer support.
+Richmond Behavioral Health Authority is an inpatient substance abuse rehabilitation facility in Richmond, Virginia that is located in the 23219 zip code.
+Richmond Behavioral Health Authority provides Mentoring/Peer support, Recovery coaches and Early intervention for HIV.
 It provides treatment to men and women.

 Address: 107 South 5th Street, Richmond, VA 23219 in Richmond City County